Victoire Ingabire Umuhoza: Support for civil society

 Umuhoza is a founding member of many associations and foundations in the union sector: Association Contact, Dialogue et Actions Caritatives (CODAC) which seeks to give moral, legal advice and material support to the survivors of the Great Lakes region in the Netherlands or in their region; Association URAHO of women refugees from Rwanda in the Netherlands, focusing on getting Rwandese women out of isolation and helping them integrate into Dutch society, to assist non-accompanied children and asylum seekers; Fondation PROJUSTITIA-Rwanda, committed to fighting in favour of fair justice for all victims of the Rwandan tragedy; HARAMBE, platform of African women's associations in the Netherlands committed to promoting development of African women on the continent.
 Umuhoza was also a member of the executive committee of ZWALU, a platform bringing together foreign women in the Netherlands to promote their emancipation.

 Rwandan genocide

-There is no such name as the Rwandan genocide.
-The official name recognized by U.N. is the '1994 genocide against Tutsi in Rwanda'.
-The Rwandan genocide is a name used by the revisionists.

 On the day of her arrival in the country, to honour the victims of the genocide, she visited the Gisozi Genocide Memorial Centre.
 In her remarks on unity and reconciliation, she stated that current political policy was not sufficient to bring about reconciliation, and noted as an example that the memorial did not acknowledge Hutus who also died during the genocide.
 She stressed that those who committed genocide as well as those who committed other war crimes and crimes against humanity should be brought before the courts of justice.
 Her speech was later submitted to the court after her arrest as evidence of genocide revisionism.